|

 Hustlers are always at a premium and in this class none outranks W. J.

 Thompson.
-Having his home at Black River Falls, Wis., where he
+Having his home at Black River Falls, Wis., where

 was formerly in business, he can hardly be called a resident here,